-Figure 1.
-Division of responsibilities between the European Union and its Member States 6 Figure 2.
-Main European institutions, bodies and discussion for for exchange among polic makers involved in European research policy-making Figure 3.
-ERA-Timeline .
-10 Figure 4.
-The European Research Area and its links with the 7 flagships of Europe 2020 .
-12 Table 1: Commitments related to Dimension 1 .
-13 Figure 5.
-Deployment and planning of Research Infrastructures for EU MS and AC .
-16 Table 2: Commitments related to Dimension 2 .
-17 Table 3: Commitments related to Dimension 3 .
-20 Table 4: Commitments related to Dimension 4 .
-23 Table 5: Commitments related to Dimension 5 .
-26 Table 6: Commitments related to Dimension 6 .
-30 Table 7.
-Main stakeholders actively involved in the ERA .
-32 Table 8.
-Classification of the main stakeholders by category and scope of performance .
-35 Table 9.
-Stakeholders actively involved in the ERA instruments and their main roles .
-35
+Table 1: Commitments related to Dimension 1 14 Table 2: Commitments related to Dimension 2 18 Table 3: Commitments related to Dimension 3 20 Table 4: Commitments related to Dimension 4 23 Table 5: Commitments related to Dimension 5 26 Table 6: Commitments related to Dimension 6 30 Table 7.
+Main stakeholders actively involved in the ERA 32 Table 8.
+Classification of the main stakeholders by category and scope of performance 34 Table 9.
+Stakeholders actively involved in the ERA instruments and their main roles 35